-Income tax returns of Chunghwa have been examined by the tax authorities through 2012.
-Income tax returns of SENAO, CHIEF, CHSI, CHPT, LED and Youth have been examined by the tax authorities through 2013.
-Income tax returns of CHST, CHYP, Unigate, SFD, ISPOT, Youyi, SHE, CEI, CHI and HHI have been examined by the tax authorities through 2014.
+Income tax returns of Chunghwa have been examined by the tax authorities through 2014 (except 2013).
+Income tax returns of SENAO have been examined by the tax authorities through 2013.
+Income tax returns of Youth, SHE and CEI have been examined by the tax authorities through 2014.
+Income tax returns of LED (except 2014), CHIEF, HHI, CHI, CHSI, CHYP, CHPT, SFD, ISPOT, Youyi, Aval, Unigate and CHST have been examined by the tax authorities through 2015.
+Income tax returns of CEI's 2015 current final reports on total business income to liquidation date and on income earned from liquidation have been examined by the tax authorities.